Sameeksha224/AWP-Portal/README.md

 # AWP-Portal
-This project is for AWP Portal I designed as Summer Intern in ONGC
+AWP Portal Design as Summer Intern
 <br>
 The summer-internship folder contains the backend
 <br>